A father's plea has lead to legislative action to ban human branding.

 Gillespie said he was shocked to learn about the 14-year-old's branding incident.

 "The act of branding leaves the victim with, at the very least, a third-degree burn," he said.
-"This is a dangerous practice that needs to be outlawed."

 Similar to the crimes code regulations for tattooing and body piercing, Gillespie's bill grades the offense as a third-degree misdemeanor for the first offense, and a second-degree misdemeanor for illegal human branding committed within a year of the prior offense.